My Thai Hubby’s grandma put two silver baht coins in his small caramel colored hand before he walked out the door.

 - Place the cut lemongrass and broth in a soup pot.
 Bring to a boil.

-- Reduce the heat to low and let it simmer, covered, for 15-20 minutes to let the lemongrass flavors seep into the broth.
+- Reduce the heat to low, and let it simmer, covered, for 15-20 minutes to let the lemongrass flavors seep into the broth.
+(If you are using chicken instead of shrimp, add it now.
+If using tofu, add at the end when you would have added the shrimp.)

 - After it has simmered, add the galanga, kaffir lime leaves, chilies and onion.

-- Simmer for a few more minutes and then add the roasted chili paste, tamarind paste and mushrooms.
+- Simmer for a few more minutes, and then add the roasted chili paste, tamarind paste and mushrooms.
+Feel free to add more broth or water if you think it needs more liquid.

 - Stir in the sliced tomato and shrimp.

 - ALERT!
-After 20 or 30 seconds of putting in the shrimp, turn off the heat.
+20 or 30 seconds after putting in the shrimp, turn off the heat.
 If you leave the heat on too long after adding the shrimp, the shrimp will overcook.
-Eww.

 You can use dried or canned forms of lemongrass, galanga and kaffir lime leaves, but know that it will change the authentic flavor of your soup, but don’t worry, it will still be delicious!